jpatillo/IIC_without_ACK/README.md

 See the example sketch.
 The library is exceedingly easy to use.

 ##References
-Chris Anderson has a nice introduction article. [http://www.kalazzerx.com/blue-oled-lcd-led-display-module-for-arduino/](http://www.kalazzerx.com/blue-oled-lcd-led-display-module-for-arduino/)
+Chris Anderson has a nice introduction to the hardware. [http://www.kalazzerx.com/blue-oled-lcd-led-display-module-for-arduino/](http://www.kalazzerx.com/blue-oled-lcd-led-display-module-for-arduino/)